NelsonPRSousa/ef-core-paging/README.md

 ### Notes

-In this example we are querying our databse two times (2 trips to database):
+In this example we are querying our database two times (2 trips to database):
 ```
 RowCount = await query.CountAsync()
 ...